FabricationsHQ - Putting the Words to the Music

 RM: I’m more used to hearing about budding drummers hitting pots and pans whilst playing along to drum solos by the likes of John Bonham, but I’m presuming you would more likely be listening to, or playing along to, Buddy Rich?

 AC: Both!
-As I said earlier, it was rock and jazz, big band, swing… I played along to a lot of Buddy Rich but I also played along to ‘Moby Dick’ (John Bonham’s noted drum solo).
-That is the ultimate rock drum solo.
-I tried to copy them exactly but of course you never can and as you develop your own style you learn from those drummers and bring your own technique.
+As I said earlier, it was rock and jazz, big band, swing… I played along to a lot of Buddy Rich but I also played along to Moby Dick - that is the ultimate rock drum solo.

-RM: That’s interesting you said that because I was going to mention Steve Smith a little later, but this is the perfect time because that's exactly what he preaches.
-Learn from the greats while developing your own skill set.
+RM: That’s interesting you said that because I was going to mention Steve Smith a little later, but this is the perfect time because that's exactly what he preaches - learn from the greats while developing your own skill set.

 AC: Well Steve is such a student of the art and you do learn from the greats.
-Steve Gadd, who I mentioned earlier, was a huge influence early on.
-We’re following in their footsteps.

-RM: From copying others to learning through good teachers to honing those skills… suddenly the likes of Tommy Smith are taking notice and by your mid-20s you’re a sought after drummer and sitting behind the kit for both the Scottish National Jazz Orchestra and Wolfstone.
+RM: From copying others to learning through good teachers to honing those skills… suddenly the likes of Tommy Smith are taking notice and by your mid-twenties you’re a sought after drummer and sitting behind the kit for both the Scottish National Jazz Orchestra and Wolfstone.
 That’s not too shabby, Alyn…

 AC: Well, I just try and be the best drummer I can.
 I’ve had great teachers and been very lucky with my career.